ouyangzibo/trainbenchmark-controller/README.md

 ### Modules
 The most important python modules of trainbenchmark-controller are the followings:
- * **build.py**: The module is responsible for resolving the dependencies between repositories, furthermore build the projects with maven.
-With the optional arguments, there is  an opportunity to generate the models and run the benchmark tests too.
+ * **build.py**: The module is responsible for resolving the dependencies between repositories, furthermore build the projects with Maven.
+Every operation is executed after the `config/config.json` file.
+With the optional arguments, there is also an opportunity to generate the models and run the benchmark measurements too.
   Arguments:
    * `-g`, `--generate`: generate the models too
-   * `-b`, `--benchmark`: run benchmark test after build
+   * `-b`, `--benchmark`: run benchmark after build
    * `-t`, `--tools`: build the tools
    * `-f`, `--format`: build the format
    * `-c`, `--core`: build the core
-   Actually by executing `./build.py -tfc` script you got the same effect like running `./build.py`, since it builds everything basically.
+   Actually by executing `./build.py -tfc` script you receive the same effect like running `./build.py`, since it builds everything basically.
- * **generate.py**: Generates the certain models, based on the `config.json` file.
+ * **generate.py**: Generates the certain models, based on the `config/config.json` file.
- * **benchmark.py**: This module is responsible for running the benchmark tests.
+ * **benchmark.py**: This module is responsible for running the benchmark measurements.

-Important fact that all modules work with the certain tools and formats, which are given in `config.json`.
+Important fact that all modules work with the certain tools and formats, which are given in `config/config.json`.

 ### <a name="Usage"></a>Usage
 After the step of cloning the repository and install the required modules furthermore adjust the configuration file, you are able to build the projects by running the following script from the `trainbenchmark-controller/src/controller` directory, like this:
 `./build.py`

 This will clone the actual trainbenchmark repositories (if necessary) and run the maven build.
-But be careful, because some of the tools cannot be built without the generated models, as the JUNIT tests require for them (for example sesame).
+But be careful, as some of the tools cannot be built without the generated models, as the JUNIT tests require for them (for example sesame).
 To avoid this conflict, it is worthwhile to execute the script at the first time like this:

 ```
 ./build.py --generate